332nd AEW rolls towards modernization with new vehicle fleet

 |0

-This work, 332nd AEW rolls towards modernization with new vehicle fleet [Image 5 of 5], by SrA Karalyn Degraffenreed, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 332nd AEW rolls towards modernization with new vehicle fleet, by SrA Karalyn Degraffenreed, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.